 Minor infestations, or those caught early enough, can be washed away with a blast of water from a hose pipe.
 For more persistent infestations a chemical or organic control should be applied.
 Alternatively you can make your own insecticidal soap.

-Bud drop is a sign of an unhappy plant.
-This may mean that the plant is unhappy with its location, or is suffering from a lack or water or nutrients.
+Bud drop is a sign of an unhappy Hibiscus plant.
+This may mean that the hibiscus plant is unhappy with its location, or is suffering from a lack or water or nutrients.

-Bright and attractive, these plants are a popular addition to the garden or a houseplant collection.
+Bright and attractive, the Hibiscus plant is a popular addition to the garden or a houseplant collection.
 They are also pleasingly easy to care for.

 Easy to grow, Hibiscus plants produce colorful attractive flowers.
 These will add interest, as well as attracting butterflies and hummingbirds, to your gardens.
 Meanwhile gardeners in cooler climates will enjoy growing these colorful Hibiscus plants in containers as houseplant during the winter months, moving them outside during the summer to enjoy the summer sunshine.